 The soapy/oily/alkali-covered towels go into a plastic bucket far out of reach of curious human hands and critter paws.
 Once the residues have had a day or so to saponify, the towels gets washed with dirty chore clothes.

 Everyone has a favorite way of cleaning up their work area and equipment after soaping; this is just my method.

-Cleaning up after a lye spill
+Cleaning a lye spill

-For a small spill, sop it up with paper towels, newspapers, old towels, or the equivalent.
-For a larger spill, use clay kitty litter (the regular stuff, not the clumping kind) or wood shavings to absorb the liquid.
+For a small liquid spill, sop it up with paper towels, newspapers, old towels, or the equivalent.
+For a larger liquid spill, use clay kitty litter (the regular stuff, not the clumping kind) or wood shavings to absorb the liquid.

 Put lye-contaminated items into a lye-safe container.
 Loosely cover the container, set it in a safe place away from pets and humans, and let the contents sit for a few days while the lye reacts with the absorbent material.